djtech-dev/vault/README.md

 Before that, a key improvement planned for 1.x is support for *non-blocking data operations*, either through async-compatible methods for the already implement classes or async-specific variants of existing classes.

 A smaller improvement that could be done for programs that use large amounts of files is adding an optional feature for keeping track of files in a separate register (most likely sqlite) in order to remove the need to list all files in the directories when the Vault is loaded.
+This additional database could also be used to add data integrity checks (checksum).

 ## IV.
 Vault API